Capital One Rewards Review: Tips for Earning & Redeeming

 - No Minimum Threshold For Earning – There is no minimum amount cardholders need to spend in order to begin earning.

 - No Earning Limit – There is no ceiling on the number of miles or dollars that you can earn from this program.

-- True Cash Back – Unlike many other programs, Capital One’s No Hassle Rewards actually features true cash back cards that won’t be subject to rewards devaluation.
+- True Cash Back – Unlike many other programs, Capital One’s rewards actually features true cash back cards that won’t be subject to rewards devaluation.

 - Earnings Can Be Confiscated – You will forfeit any miles or cash back earned during a billing cycle in which you miss a payment.

-- Lack of Program-Wide Ways To Earn Extra – No Hassle Rewards doesn’t provide any general ways for members to earn more than the rate prescribed by their specific product.
+- Lack of Program-Wide Ways To Earn Extra – It doesn’t provide any general ways for members to earn more than the rate prescribed by their specific product.

 - Earnings Cannot Be Combined – Miles earned from your banking account cannot be pooled together with miles earned from your credit cards in order to redeem for bigger rewards.

 - Minimum Threshold for Redeeming – Miles credit card users face minimum mile requirements when it comes to redeeming for cash rewards.